UNITED STATES

 (unaudited)

 The Company has incurred losses since its inception, and further losses are anticipated in the development of its business.
-As of June 30, 2024, the Company had cash and cash equivalents of $
+As of September 30, 2024, the Company had cash and cash equivalents of $

 2. BASIS OF ACCOUNTING AND PRESENTATION

 In accordance with U.S. GAAP for interim financial statements, these unaudited condensed consolidated financial statements do not include certain information and note disclosures that are normally included in annual financial statements prepared in conformity with U.S. GAAP.
 Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with our audited consolidated financial statements as of December 31, 2023, which were included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023.
-In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (which are of a normal, recurring nature) necessary to present fairly in all material respects the Company’s financial position as of June 30, 2024, and the results of its operations and cash flows for the three and six months ended June 30, 2024 and 2023 in conformity with U.S. GAAP on a going concern basis.
-These interim results of operations for the six months ended June 30, 2024 may not be indicative of the results that will be realized for the full year ending December 31, 2024.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (which are of a normal, recurring nature) necessary to present fairly in all material respects the Company’s financial position as of September 30, 2024, and the results of its operations and cash flows for the three and nine months ended September 30, 2024 and 2023 in conformity with U.S. GAAP on a going concern basis.
+These interim results of operations for the nine months ended September 30, 2024 may not be indicative of the results that will be realized for the full year ending December 31, 2024.

 Research & Development (“R&D”) Expenditures